riconaranjo/COMP-2402/Final Review.md

 ### 6.2 Binary Search Trees

-1. Consider an array containing the integers 0,...,15 in sorted order.
+1. Consider an array containing the integers 0...15 in sorted order.
 Illustrate the operation of binary search on a few (a) integer values and a few (b) non-integer values.

+    - Check if current value is equal to expected value
+    - if current value is smaller: go to left child, else right child

-2. Draw a binary search tree containing (at least) 0,...,15
+2. Draw a binary search tree containing (at least) 0...15

+    ...

 3. Show the search path for a value x in the tree and a value x' not in the tree

 4. Insert some value x' into the tree